 |(998) 881-2400||0.7 mi.
 South West of Downtown Playa del Carmen|

-If the more functional aspects of life by the sea intrigue you, consider heading to El Faro Lighthouse.
+If the more functional aspects of maritime life interest you, you might enjoy a visit to El Faro Lighthouse.
 Located in Marina Vallartas is the 110-foot tall lighthouse called "El Faro," which translates to "the Lighthouse."
 This spot is popular amongst tourists because the trek to the top of the tower results in an opportunity to listen to live music and gab a few drinks in a circular lounge.

-The table right below shows more details on other kinds of attractions of interest to vacationers.
+The table below provides you with more details concerning other kinds of sites of interest to visitors.

 |El Faro Lighthouse||Lighthouse||Downtown Playa del Carmen|